radiorabe/nowplaying/README.md

 The nowplaying project grabs info from RaBes playout solution and publishes them to broadcast vectors like DAB+ and Webstreams.

+**Warning** The default branch of this repository contains a broken WIP version of nowplaying which is under heavy development.
+All current development is happening on the `develop` branch.
+Currently, no stable version of nowplaying is available.

 ## Usage

 ## Contributing